ASaiM/documentation/framework/use.rst

     - Wanted databases
 4. Launch Galaxy instance
 5. Populate Galaxy instance with wanted tools from ToolShed using Ansible playbook
+6. Populate Galaxy instance with needed databases

 These tasks can take some time, particularly the Galaxy population.
-After registration with admin account (email: `asaim-admin@asaim.com`), you can follow the tool installation in 'Admin' -> 'Manage installed tools' menu.
+After registration with admin account (email: `asaim-admin@asaim.com`, any password), you can follow the tool installation in 'Admin' -> 'Manage installed tools' menu.

 .. _framework-use-stop: